mahes-a/2023/microsoft-fabric/DataActivatorRealTimeStreamAlerts.md

       }

+- Add the CsvHelper package via Nuget, Refer [here](https://www.nuget.org/packages/CsvHelper/)

 - In the Console App , Modify the Program.cs file as below to send events to eventhub

         using Azure.Messaging.EventHubs.Producer;